PLAN YOUR VISIT:

-Lake Lurleen State Park
+Lake Lurleen State Park is currently closed for renovations and upgrades.

 Activities

 The park features more than 23 miles of multi-use trails ranging from easy to moderate in difficulty.
 The trails hug the shoreline of Lake Lurleen and are open to both hikers and mountain bikers.
-The park also features a Nature Center, fishing, meeting facilities, paddleboats, swimming and a beach.
+The park also features a Nature Center, fishing, meeting facilities, paddleboats, swimming, and a beach.

 Lake Lurleen offers 91 modern campsites with water and electric hook-up; 35 sites have sewage drain connections.
 Modern bathhouses are conveniently located throughout the park for the campers.